David Gilkey: Reactions

 After Gilkey and Tamanna were killed, many of their colleagues at NPR paid tribute to the pair but especially Gilkey.
 According to Tom Goldman, "David was engaged, and you can see the care, interest, and love of the city through his work.
 He was a journalist and artist, for whatever the subject.
 A kind person as well.
 Quite a mix."
+NPR established The David Gilkey and Zabihullah Tamanna Memorial Fund for International Coverage and Photojournalism, backed by a $410,000 gift from the Corporation for Public Broadcasting, to provide equipment, training and support for NPR's international coverage and video journalism.

 Another representative from the Detroit Free Press, Nancy Andrews, a director, said, "David could do work to make you weep, to make you feel.
 He could find the beauty in the horror."

 Irina Bokova, director-general of United Nations Educational, Scientific and Cultural Organization, said, "I condemn the attack that claimed the lives of David Gilkey and Zabihullah Tamanna.
 The right of media workers to exercise their professional duties in safe conditions must be recognized in the interest of society as a whole."

-President Barack Obama noted after Gilkey’s death, the photographer “captured a breadth of truths across the world and showed the humanity of those he photographed, even under the most difficult circumstances.”
+President Barack Obama noted after Gilkey's death, the photographer “captured a breadth of truths across the world and showed the humanity of those he photographed, even under the most difficult circumstances.”
 Gilkey had previously met Obama as a White House News Photographers Association's award winner.